bradly0cjw/DB_Ticket_Order_System/README.md

 please create a new branch when edit the code
 using rebase to avoid inconmming pull conflict
 remember to check remote branch befor writing new things

+# Goal

+Make every commit in main can build successfully